 Operating Hours: 5 PM to 10 PM

 If you wish to time travel, this market transports you back to ancient Korea, before they were two separate countries.
-Compared to other night markets in Seoul, the time slip market features traditional performances, authentically Korean food, and even specific tourist sights.
+Compared to other night markets in Seoul, the time slip market features traditional performances, authentic Korean food, and even specific tourist sights.

 Streets are lined with cheongsa chorong (Korean lanterns), making the night view of the city streets a picturesque backdrop for your next selfie.
 Moreover, the faint glow of lights illuminating the Cheonggyecheon Stream is one of the most romantic sights you’ll ever see, making it the perfect night market in Seoul for a date.